Plutarco Elías Calles: Education

 Education had been an important part of Obregón's administration, particularly under José Vasconcelos.
-Calles was able to devote more government funding to rural education, and added two thousand schools to the thousand that his predecessor had established.
+Calles was able to devote more government funding to rural education and added two thousand schools to the thousand that his predecessor had established.
 A key aim of rural education was to integrate Mexico's indigenous population into the nation-state, so Spanish-language instruction was an integral aspect of public education.
-Along with turning rural indigenous into Spanish speakers, the aim of education was to create a loyal and patriotic citizenry.
+Along with turning rural indigenous into Spanish speakers, education aimed to create a loyal and patriotic citizenry.
 Secretary of Education José Manuel Puig Cassauranc developed education materials lauding the accomplishments of Sonorans Obregón and Calles as heirs to the Revolution.
 The Secretariat of Public Education, based in the capital and controlled by urban intellectuals, could not command rural residents and public school teachers to adhere to the program, so on-site, there was a kind of negotiation about how education was shaped.

 Public health

-After the Revolution public health in Mexico was not in a good state, but it had not been particularly good even during the Porfiriato.
+After the Revolution, public health in Mexico was not in a good state, but it had not been particularly good even during the Porfiriato.
 The Calles administration sought to improve health and hygiene since the health of citizens was considered important to economic development.
-He gave the issue prominence by creating a cabinet-level position of public health.
+He gave the issue prominence by creating a cabinet-level position in public health.
 The ministry was in charge of promoting vaccination against communicable diseases, improving potable water access, sewage and drainage systems, and inspecting restaurants, markets, and other food providers.
 A new 1926 sanitary code ordered mandatory vaccination and empowered the government to implement other measures for sanitation and hygiene.
 Also part of the program was the mandatory registration of prostitutes.